Skip to main content

 Cervical Screening Test results include low-risk, intermediate-risk, and higher-risk.

 • Intermediate Risk: If your test result shows HPV types (not 16 or 18) and the cells are normal or only mildly abnormal, you will need to return for another HPV test in 12 months.
-If the virus is still present on your second test, you will be asked to test again in another year.
-It is common to take 1-2 years to HPV.
+If the virus is still present on your second test, you will be asked to repeat the test in another year.
+It is usual to take 1-2 years to clear the HPV.
+However, if you have had a self-collected test that shows HPV (types not 16 or 18) you will need to return to see your nurse or doctor so they can collect a sample of cells from the cervix.
+Self-collection is excellent for picking up the presence of HPV but cannot pick up cells that may have changed as a result of HPV.

-• Higher Risk: If your test result shows HPV type 16 or 18 (or other HPV types (not 16 or 18) and the cells show significant changes) this means that you are at higher risk of developing an abnormality.
-You will need to return to see a doctor and be referred to a gynaecologist for further investigation.
+• Higher Risk: If your test result shows HPV type 16 or 18 (or other HPV types and the cells show significant changes), this means that you are at higher risk of developing an abnormality.
+You will need to be referred to a gynaecologist for further investigation.

-If you are under 25 and have already had a normal Pap smear in the past, then you do not need to have a Cervical Screening Test until you turn 25.
+If you are under 25 and have already had a normal Pap smear in the past, then you only need to have a Cervical Screening Test when you turn 25.
+If you are under 25 and have not yet had any cervical screening, you will be invited to participate in the program when you turn 25.

 Yes, it is safe because:

-• Cervical cancer is very rare in people under 25.
+• Cervical cancer is very rare in people under 25

-• Most young people will clear the virus themselves.
+• Most young people will clear the virus themselves

-• Most young people are protected by the HPV vaccine, which reduces the risk of any abnormalities developing.
+• Most young people are protected by the HPV vaccine, which reduces the risk of any abnormalities developing

 If you did not receive the HPV vaccine and had any sexual activity before 14 years of age, you can ask your doctor or nurse about having a Cervical Screening Test at an earlier age.

 The National Cancer Screening Register keeps all cervical screening results.
 They will send you a reminder in the mail when your next test is due and a second reminder if you do not attend for screening on time.
-The clinic where you have your regular Cervical Screening Tests done may also send you a reminder.
+The clinic where you have your regular Cervical Screening Tests may also send you a reminder.

-Please remember that the routine Cervical Screening Tests are for people without symptoms.
+Please remember that the routine Cervical Screening Tests are for people with no symptoms.
+If you have any symptoms, they need to be investigated, so you will need to see a doctor.

 FURTHER INFORMATION